Skip to main content

 What you don’t get

-A few things that may be in the SDK’s Message type but are intentionally not in the webhook payload:
+A few things that may be in the SDK’s type but are intentionally not in the webhook payload:

 • Internal provider state.
 Things like raw protocol headers, retry hints, and message acknowledgements are stripped before serialization.